apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Inflation remains sticky in Europe, with core prices cooling less than expected**
+**Spring is in the air — and in the night sky if you look closely**

-You can read more about it [here](https://www.cnbc.com/2024/03/01/euro-zone-inflation-q1-2024.html).
+You can read more about it [here](https://www.washingtonpost.com/weather/2024/03/01/astronomy-vernal-equinox-mercury-march/).

 ## Requirements
 - Python 3.8